rubixchain/learn/content/smartcontractexample.md

 ```

 This generates the `.wasm` contract file in `target/wasm32-unknown-unknown/release`.
+Create a folder `artifacts` and copy the wasm file into it.

 ---

-## Linker Functions
+## Host Functions

-Rubix contracts interact with blockchain via **extern "C" functions** provided by the runtime.
+Rubix smart contracts are compiled into WebAssembly (WASM) and executed within a secure runtime.
+However, since WASM modules are sandboxed by design, they cannot directly perform operations like accessing the network, filesystem, or persistent storage.
+To bridge this gap, Rubix exposes a set of host functions through its WASM runtime.

 ```rust
 extern "C" {